Return to Home Page

 Sail Mhor across Loch na Sealga:

 I reached the summit ridge without too much difficulty.
-The following section, leading towards the summit, does involve scrambling (some avoidable and some unavoidable).
+The section of ridge beyond, leading towards the summit, involved scrambling, some avoidable and some unavoidable.
 I wouldn't recommend this route to anyone who doesn't like scrambling or exposure.

 Cairn marking start of summit ridge: